Fresh Installation

 Email Configuration

-For user password reset emails, etc, you'll need an SFTP server.
+For user password reset emails, etc, you'll need an SMTP server.
 For this, you can use:

 You can configure SFTP settings in Admin Panel → Settings.